-In Ben C., the the California Supreme Court instructed that if appointed counsel in a conservatorship appeal found no arguable issues, counsel should not file a motion to withdraw.
-Instead, counsel should file a brief informing the court he or she found no arguable issues to raise on appeal, and setting forth the applicable facts and law.
-(Ben.
-C., supra, 40 Cal.4th at p.
-544.)
-The Court also instructed counsel should supply appellant with a copy of the brief and advise appellant of the right to file a supplemental brief.
-(Ibid., fn.
-6.)
-The sample below complies with these directives.
+In Conservatorship of Ben C. (2007) 40 Cal.4th 529, the California Supreme Court instructed that if appointed counsel in a conservatorship appeal found no arguable issues, counsel should file a brief informing the court he or she found no arguable issues to raise on appeal.

 Review these procedures and then contact your CCAP buddy to discuss the case.

 The involuntary commitment of those needing psychiatric treatment is governed by the Lanterman-Petris-Short Act (LPS Act), found at Welfare and Institutions Code sections 5000 et seq.
 This article provides an overview of the LPS Act, jury instructions, and issue spotting.

 This article is an overview of LPS conservatorship provided for by the Welfare and

 Institutions Code for “a person who is gravely disabled as a result of a mental health disorder or

 impairment by chronic alcoholism” (Welf. & Inst.
 Code, §5350).
 The article also covers jury instructions and issue spotting.